rishavvajpayee/sqlkv/README.md

 # SQLKV - Key-Value Store with SQL Backend

-SQLKV is a key-value store implemented in Go, with an SQL backend (using SQLite).
-The store exposes an HTTP interface for interacting with the key-value pairs, and it's designed to be easily extensible for SDK or CLI interaction.
+SQLKV is a lightweight key-value store implemented in Go, utilizing SQLite as its backend.
+It provides a RESTful HTTP interface for easy interaction with key-value pairs and is designed for extensibility, making it suitable for SDK or CLI integration.

 ## Features

-- **RESTful API**: Store and retrieve key-value pairs over HTTP.
+- **RESTful API**: Easily store and retrieve key-value pairs over HTTP.
-- **SQLite Backend**: Stores key-value pairs in a SQLite database.
+- **SQLite Backend**: Efficiently stores data in a SQLite database.
-- **Middleware**: Includes middleware for injecting the app configuration into Echo requests.
+- **Middleware Support**: Injects app configuration into Echo requests seamlessly.
-- **Health Check**: Endpoint to check the health of the server.
+- **Health Check Endpoint**: Monitor server health with a dedicated endpoint.

 ## Getting Started

 ### Prerequisites

+Before you begin, ensure you have the following installed:

-- **Go**: You need to have Go installed (version 1.18 or later).
+- **Go**: Version 1.18 or later.
-- **SQLite**: SQLite is used as the database backend.
+- **SQLite**: Required for the database backend.

 ### Clone the Repository

+To get started, clone the repository and navigate into the project directory:

 ```bash
 git clone https://github.com/yourusername/sqlkv.git